Preventis/carthage-reducer/README.md

 ## Hint

 In order to overcome the pain with adding each framework, which is used, to the base apps, we use `carthage-copy-frameworks`. [lvillani](https://github.com/lvillani) did an awesome job, [lvillani/carthage-copy-frameworks](https://github.com/lvillani/carthage-copy-frameworks).

+## Related

+We wrote an article on how we achieved a collection of modular components as building blocks for different mobile apps.
+With this small helper script we found a way to reduce our spent time on Carthage (cloning, building, waiting) significantly.